 How Science Explains the Secret of Attraction

 So, what is the secret of attraction?
 People have debated for centuries about what characteristics make a person attractive.
-Attraction varies depending on context, cultural values, and lifestyle.
-However, some continue to believe that physical features offer the greatest advantage.
+Attraction varies depending on the context, cultural values, and lifestyle.
+That is, to a large extent, according to the cultural identity of each person.

 Researchers from the University of Lübeck (Germany) recently conducted a study that was published in the journal PNAS.
 This study found that the more capable we are of deciphering others’ emotions, the more attractive we are to others.